Shahril Ishak: Johor Darul Ta'zim II

-Shahril signed a 4-year contract at the end of the 2013 Malaysia Super League by joining Malaysia Premier League club, Johor Darul Takzim II F.C.
+Shahril signed a 4-year contract at the end of the 2013 Malaysia Super League by joining Malaysia Premier League club, Johor Darul Ta'zim II.
 He was given the number 17 shirt upon his arrival to the club.
 He was appointed as the captain for his new club in the 2014 Malaysia Premier League.
 He was converted back to a centre midfielder/play-maker role and led his new club to a 5th placing position, finishing the season with 7 goals and 8 assists for his new team.
-He led Johor Darul Takzim II F.C. for the 2015 Malaysia Premier League as the captain again, and led his club to a 5th placing position again, finishing the season with 5 goals and 6 assists.
+He led Johor Darul Ta'zim II for the 2015 Malaysia Premier League as the captain again, and led his club to a 5th placing position again, finishing the season with 5 goals and 6 assists.
 In total, Shahril scored 23 goals in 75 appearances for JDT II between 2014 and 2016.

-Warriors
+Warriors FC

 Sharil returned to Singapore to play in the S.League with Warriors FC for the 2017 S.League campaign together with Baihakki Khaizan.
-He scored his first goal for the club in a 4–3 win over the Garena Young Lions and notched his first brace for the club in a 2–2 draw with Home United FC, scoring both goals in the final 9 minutes of the match, extending the Warriors' unbeaten run at the start of the season to 6 games.
+He scored his first goal for the club in a 4–3 win over the Garena Young Lions and notched his first brace for the club in a 2–2 draw with Home United, scoring both goals in the final 9 minutes of the match, extending the Warriors' unbeaten run at the start of the season to 6 games.
 He scored a further two goals in the Warriors' tenth league game of the season, sealing a 2–0 win over Geylang International to end a wretched two months spell for his club, where they only won once and was dumped out of the Singapore Cup.
 Shahril had a great season despite his advancing years, scoring 1/3 of his team's goals (11) and playing in all 24 league games, starting 23 of them.

-Return to Home United
+Return to Home United (Now known as Lion City Sailors)

-Sharil returned to Home United for the 2018 S.League season, coming into replace last season's top-scorer Stipe Plazibat who had left for Thailand as well as Khairul Nizam who had moved in the other direction to Warriors FC.
+Sharil returned to Home United for the newly revamp 2018 Singapore Premier League season, coming into replace last season's top-scorer Stipe Plazibat who had left for Thailand as well as Khairul Nizam who had moved in the other direction to Warriors FC.

+In 2020, Home United was privatised by new owner, Forrest Li and was rebranded as Lion City Sailors.
+In his first season with the sailors, Shahril scored appeared 9 times and scored 3 in all club competitions.

 Hougang United

-Sharil joined Hougang United in January 2021.
+After 4 season with his previous club, Sharil joined Hougang United in January 2021.
+He helped them win the 2022 Singapore Cup, their first ever piece of silverware in the club history.

+On 21 February 2023, he announced his retirement from football at age of 39.